 - Submission of a writing sample, to follow either A or B below:

 - A: Applicant will submit an academic paper that was written in the last 5 years, between 5 and 10 double-spaced pages in length (if the paper is longer than 10 pages, applicant may send an excerpted version with brief explanation of overall project);

 - B: Applicants who do not have an academic paper written in the last 5 years will submit an essay of 1500-1800 words, responding to either question 1 or 2 below (applicant’s choice):

 - 1. If you could have written one scholarly work or produced one artistic work that is well known in your primary discipline of interest, what would it be?
 Describe the work and explain why.

 - 2. Which course in your academic career to date has been the most important for your intellectual or artistic/creative development?
 Explain why.

 - Possible interview with the program coordinator or admissions committee.

-No more than six credit hours of appropriate graduate course work taken at another institution may be transferred into the program.
+No more than nine credit hours of appropriate graduate course work taken at another institution may be transferred into the program.
 The MAIS graduate coordinator will determine whether or not graduate courses taken at UALR prior to admission to the program will count toward the 36 hours required.

 See website for more information